*This post may contain affiliate links. Please read my disclosure for more info.

 Satisfying and full of good, healthy fats; the best of both worlds.
 They also compliment other foods well – salads, wraps & more.

-While avocados don’t need to be keep cold while ripening, they will get yucky quickly once cut if not stored properly.
+While avocados don’t need to be kept cold while ripening, they will get yucky quickly once cut if not stored properly.
 This little doohickey will help extend the life of them, too.

-Watch the sugar levels on chocolate milks, though!
+Watch the sugar levels on chocolate milk, though!

 Non-Refrigerated/Shelf Stable College Snacks

-Rice Crackers – a gluten free, lower calorie, yet still yummy dorm snack.
+– a gluten-free, lower calorie, yet still yummy dorm snack.
 My favorite go-to when dipping things in hummus is this brand.

 There are already shelled sunflower seeds available, too.
 Just beware that they are a higher calorie snack, so less is more.